Randagio13/countries-states-cities-service/README.md

 ## Usage

-The code snippet below show how to put into action `countries-states-cities-service` in some common use cases.
+The code snippet below shows how to put into action `countries-states-cities-service` in some common use cases.

 - [Countries](#countries)
 - [States](#states)